 More than 7 million men, women, and children in the United States have a sideways curvature of the spine known as scoliosis.
-In most cases, Dr. Steve Abercrombie of Back to Health Chiropractic in Danville, California can relieve the pain and dysfunction of scoliosis with gentle, supportive chiropractic care.
+In most cases, Dr. Steve Abercrombie of Abercrombie Chiropractic in Danville, California can relieve the pain and dysfunction of scoliosis with gentle, supportive chiropractic care.
 If you have scoliosis and live in Danville or the surrounding areas, call Dr. Abercrombie for a consultation and treatment or book an appointment online today.

 A healthy, normal spine runs straight up and down the back.
 A spine with scoliosis curves left or right in an “S” or “C” shape.

 Scoliosis can throw your hips and shoulders out of alignment so that they tilt dramatically to one side.
 The misalignment of your spine, hips, and shoulders can cause pain and complicate walking and other maneuvers.

 Approximately 85% of scoliosis cases are idiopathic, which means that nobody knows what caused it.
 Idiopathic scoliosis responds well to therapy and can be improved or resolved.

 The other 15% of scoliosis is either caused by structural or nonstructural abnormalities.
 Structural scoliosis refers to the structure of the spine itself, which is rigid and does not function normally.